-If you have never attended a live opera performance, this opera is a perfect beginning for you.
+If you have never attended a live opera performance, the comedy of THE BARBER OF SEVILLE and the mysterious Gothic romance of LUCIA DI LAMMERMOOR are truly perfect beginnings for you.
 You will be amazed at the number of young people on stage, as well as the quality of what you witness.
 Opera has changed – it no longer carries the perception of a venerable old art form.
 It has the sparkle and excitement of Broadway, with all the elements of contemporary theater.